Holcim CEO says austerity means him too as demand lags

 “He sometimes had really aggressive partners and he kept his cool.
 He was able to say tough things to his counterparts without raising his voice and remaining courteous,” said one former colleague.

-Most recently, he was CEO of stainless steel producer Aperam APAM.LU, which was spun off from ArcelorMittal in 2011.
-There he earned a reputation as a cost-cutter, launching a savings program that bears the same name as the one he has implemented at Holcim: Leadership Journey.
+Most recently, he was CEO of stainless steel producer Aperam , which was spun off from ArcelorMittal in 2011.
+There he earned a reputation as a cost-cutter, launching a savings programme that bears the same name as the one he has implemented at Holcim: Leadership Journey.

 Referring to tables of figures during a recent interview in a bare-walled meeting room, Fontana comes across as a numbers man with a firm grasp of the details.
 But his soft-spoken manner is a veil for a hard taskmaster.